Going into Key Stage 1

 In English, the focus will be on phonics and getting children to consolidate their learning and build on being able to read more fluently.
 Children will also be taught poems to recite and be able to write sentences using capital letters and full stops.

-In maths, the focus will be on getting children to count to and from 100, learn basic multiplication and division, learn 2D and 3D shapes and to tell the time.
+In maths, the focus will be on getting children to count to and from 100, learn basic multiplication and division, learn 2D and 3D shapes and telling the time.

 With science, the focus will be on 4 major topics: